Your perception and use of money will change with age. Here’s what you can expect as you enter your 20s, 30s, 40s and beyond.

 And unless you’re very mature, that’s often true.
 It’s a stretch to look that far ahead.

-Those undergoing National Service, if they have a great degree of discipline and maturity, should also consider saving up 80 per cent of their NS allowance.
+Those undergoing National Service, if they have a great degree of discipline and maturity, should also consider saving up 80% of their NS allowance.
 Over two years, this will help offset your university costs.

 Money in Your Early 20s (20 to 24)